Catherine Breillat: Career

-The same year, Breillat offered Christophe Rocancourt, known as a con man, the leading role in the film she was planning to make, based on her own novel Bad Love, co-starring with Naomi Campbell.
+The same year, Breillat offered Christophe Rocancourt, known as a con man, the leading role in the film she was planning to make based on her novel Bad Love, co-starring with Naomi Campbell.
 She gave him €25,000 to write a screenplay titled La vie amoureuse de Christophe Rocancourt (The Life of Love of Christophe Rocancourt), and over the next year and a half, gave him "loans" totaling an additional €678,000.
-In 2009, Breillat published a book, titled Abus de faiblesse, a French legal term usually translated as "abuse of weakness," in which she alleged that Rocancourt had taken advantage of her diminished mental capacity, while she was recovering from her stroke.
-In 2012, Rocancourt was convicted of abus de faiblesse for taking Breillat's money, and sentenced to eight months imprisonment.
+In 2009, Breillat published a book, titled Abus de faiblesse, a French legal term usually translated as "abuse of weakness," in which she alleged that Rocancourt had taken advantage of her diminished mental capacity while she was recovering from her stroke.
+In 2012, Rocancourt was convicted of abus de faiblesse for taking Breillat's money, and was sentenced to eight months imprisonment.

-Ιn 2007, she completed the filming of the French-Italian production Une vieille maîtresse (The Old Mistress, distributed in English-speaking countries as The Last Mistress), which she wrote and directed, starring Asia Argento and Fu'ad Aït Aattou.
+Ιn 2007, Breillat completed the filming of the French-Italian production Une vieille maîtresse (distributed in English-speaking countries as The Last Mistress), which she wrote and directed, starring Asia Argento and Fu'ad Aït Aattou.
 The story is based on the eponymous 19th century novel by Jules Barbey d'Aurevilly about a wayward dandy who falls in love with a young woman but is unable to fully leave his mistress.

-In September 2010, Breillat's The Sleeping Beauty, featuring Asia Argento and Fu'ad Aït Aattou, opened in the Orizzonti sidebar in the 67th Venice Film Festival.
+In September 2010, Breillat's The Sleeping Beauty, opened in the Orizzonti sidebar in the 67th Venice Film Festival.
 The story begins on the premise of the well-known, eponymous fairy tale.
-Some years later, in a 2018 interview, Breillat stated that she did not accept her Sleeping Beauty protagonist's accusations against Harvey Weinstein for sexual abuse, calling Argento a "servile" and "promiscuous" woman who engaged in "semi-prostitution".
+Some years later, in a 2018 interview, Breillat stated that she did not accept Argento's accusations against Harvey Weinstein for sexual abuse, calling Argento a "servile" and "promiscuous" woman who engaged in "semi-prostitution".
 Argento responded by calling Breillat "the most sadistic and downright evil director [she had] ever worked with".
-In the same interview, Breillat stated that she didn't approve of the #MeToo movement, in which Argento participated, adding that the Miramax owner's downfall was a "loss" for the European film industry.
+In the same interview, Breillat stated that she didn't approve of the #MeToo movement in which Argento participated, adding that the Miramax owner's downfall was a "loss" for the European film industry.

-In 2012, Breillat directed a film adaptation of her book Abus de faiblesse, starring Isabelle Huppert, which was screened at the 2013 Toronto International Film Festival.
-She then took a ten-year hiatus, during which she started teaching cinema at the Switzerland-based European Graduate School in 2014, and was appointed, that same year, to the Ordre des Arts et des Lettres.
-In 2023 Breillat returned to directing with L'Été Dernier (Last Summer), featuring Léa Drucker and then-18-year-old Samuel Kircher.
-The story was based on the 2019 Danish film Queen of Hearts and co-written with Pascal Bonitzer.
+In 2012, Breillat directed an adaptation of her book Abus de faiblesse, starring Isabelle Huppert, which was screened at the 2013 Toronto International Film Festival.
+She then took a ten-year hiatus, during which she started teaching cinema at the Switzerland-based European Graduate School in 2014, and was appointed that same year, to the Ordre des Arts et des Lettres.
+In 2023 Breillat returned to directing with L'Été Dernier (Last Summer), featuring Léa Drucker and then 18-year-old Samuel Kircher.
+The story was based on the 2019 Danish film Queen of Hearts and was co-written with Pascal Bonitzer.
 Kircher was nominated for Lumière's Most Promising Actor award, playing a young boy who begins an incestuous and eventually destructive erotic relationship with the wife of his father.